ISakaev/ToDoList/README.md

 repository for the TodoList REST api

 To use the api, you need to install MySQL, with username "root" and password "testtest".
-Create database with name "ToODList"
+Create database with name "ToDoList"